Nick Kaiser

-Life
+Life and career

-Kaiser received his Bachelor's in Physics at Leeds University in 1978, and his Part III in Maths at University of Cambridge in 1979.
-He obtained his PhD in Astronomy, also at the University of Cambridge, under the supervision of Martin Rees.
+Kaiser was brought up in Sheffield and attended King Edward VII school from 1966 until 1973.
+He received his Bachelor's in physics at Leeds University in 1978, and his Part III in maths at University of Cambridge in 1979.
+He obtained his PhD in astronomy, also at the University of Cambridge, under the supervision of Martin Rees.

-After postdoctoral positions at University of California, Berkeley, University of California, Santa Barbara, University of Sussex, and University of Cambridge, Kaiser was CITA Professor at the University of Toronto (1988–1997).
-In 1998 he moved to become Professor at the Institute for Astronomy of the University of Hawaii.
-From 2017-2022 he was Professor at École Normale Supérieure in Paris.
+After postdoctoral positions at University of California, Berkeley, University of California, Santa Barbara, University of Sussex, and University of Cambridge, Kaiser was Canadian Institute for Theoretical Astrophysics Professor at the University of Toronto (1988–1997).
+In 1998 he moved to become Professor at the Institute for Astronomy of the University of Hawaiʻi.
+From 2017 to 2022 he was Professor at École Normale Supérieure in Paris.

 Kaiser was elected a Fellow of the Royal Society in 2008.

+Kaiser died of heart failure on 13 June 2023, at the age of 68.

 Works

-Kaiser has made major contributions to cosmology:
+Kaiser made major contributions to cosmology: